Sioux City Symphony to postpone remaining concerts of the season due to COVID-19 concerns

-SIOUX CITY -- The Sioux City Symphony Orchestra announced it is postponing its two remaining concerts of the season, a Gala Fundraiser as well as its upcoming auditions, due to COVID-19 concerns.
+SIOUX CITY -- The Sioux City Symphony Orchestra announced it is postponing its two remaining concerts of the season, a Gala Fundraiser and its upcoming auditions, due to COVID-19 concerns.

-A Beethoven concert, featuring New York-based violinist Eric Grossman that was slated for but postponed on March 14, has now been cancelled.
+A Beethoven concert, featuring New York-based violinist Eric Grossman that was slated for but postponed on March 14, has now been canceled.

-"We do not take these situations lightly," Sioux City Symphony Orchestra CEO Travis Morgan explained.
-"Postponing our (April 25th) concert, featuring opera singer John Osborn (a former Sioux Cityan) was especially disappointing, since it would also be broadcast on Iowa PBS."
+"We do not take these situations lightly," Sioux City Symphony Orchestra CEO Travis Morgan said.
+"Postponing our (April 25th) concert featuring opera singer John Osborn (a former Sioux Cityan) was especially disappointing, since it would also be broadcast on Iowa PBS."

 Morgan is working with both Osborn and Iowa PBS to reschedule the concert later in the year.
 Similarly, the Gala Fundraiser will be rescheduled.